Androoj/androoj/README.md

 ### 🧠 About Me

-Python backend developer transitioning from engineering and business analysis.
-Focused on API development, automation, and MLOps infrastructure.
+Python backend developer with a background in engineering and business analysis.
-Based in Moscow, Russia.
+Focused on building APIs, backend services, data-driven applications, and ML infrastructure.

+💡 Interested in:
+- Backend architecture & async services
+- Data engineering & automation
+- Machine learning deployment & MLOps

 ---